Bardiel & Cortensor Router

 But the layering stays the same:

-Virtual (Bardiel) decides the “what” and “why”.
-Cortensor (Router) executes the “how” at network scale.
+Virtual (and Bardiel) decide the “what” and “why”.
+Cortensor (and Router) execute the “how” at network scale.

 Last updated